Glossary M-P

 Indiana state law does provide for a mandatory minimum jail sentence of 5 real days if you are convicted of an OWI/DUI and if you have 1 prior OWI/DUI conviction in your lifetime.
 (That’s right, it does not matter how old your prior conviction is, if you have a prior conviction you must do 5 real days in jail as part of your new sentence if you are convicted of the 2nd OWI/DUI.
 Some counties and judges look the other way and ignore this statute, but it is the law.)

-The statute does provide that you may substitute 180 hours of community service in lieu of this jail time if the prosecutor agrees in your plea agreement and if the judge approves this substitution.
 Indiana law also provides for a mandatory minimum jail time of 10 real days in jail if you have 2 prior OWI/DUI convictions in your lifetime, no matter how old these convictions may be and if you are convicted of your pending OWI/DUI.
 You may substitute 360 hours of community service in lieu of this jail time with prosecutor and judge approval.

 Marked Police Vehicle